arcticsecurity/website.bitfactor/_posts/2021-02-12-solarwinds-going-beyond-attribution---all-in-a-days-work-for-a-bicycle-repair-man.md

 ## So what's the evidence?

-As stated above, I used the 86 vetted queries from Shodan against the publicly available network asset information related to Solarwinds.
+As stated above, I used the 86 vetted queries from Shodan against the publicly available network asset information related to SolarWinds.
 In essence, I used the same approach as the cyber rating companies do, which means that they rely in large part on publicly available IP network registration information when producing their ratings of you.

 To be reproducible, the uncertainties related to the interpretation of the results must at least account for the following four things: